NYULibraries/login/PRODUCTION_UPGRADE_PATH.md

 Every client application that will be using Login for authentication will need to be prepped by integrating:

+* Rails 4
 * [Figs](https://github.com/NYULibraries/figs) and
 * [Configula](https://github.com/NYULibraries/configula) for configurations
 * [Formaggio](https://github.com/NYULibraries/formaggio) for deployment

-**Make these changes in dev and QA** first and then** deploy to production** before beginning the upgrade to Login to ensure that we limit the margin for error but only testing one change at a time.
+**Make these changes in dev and QA** first and then** deploy to production** before beginning the upgrade to Login to ensure that we limit the margin of error by only testing one change at a time.

 ### Ruby On Rails Applications